dotnet/docs/docs/csharp/language-reference/operators/pointer-related-operators.md

 ---
-title: "Pointer related operators - C# reference"
+title: "Pointer related operators - access memory and dereference memory locations"
-description: "Learn about C# operators that you can use when working with pointers." ms.date: 05/20/2019
+description: "Learn about C# operators that you can use when working with pointers.
+You use these operators to access memory, index memory locations and dereference the storage at a memory location" ms.date: 11/28/2022
 author: pkulikov
 f1_keywords:
   - "->_CSharpKeyword"